-In production you will want to run the worker in the background as a daemon and some times there may be a chance of stopping of celery worker automatically then it should be restarted automatically.
-To do thes tasks you need to use the tools provided like supervisord.
+In production, you will want to run the worker in the background as a daemon and sometimes there may be a chance of stopping of celery worker automatically then it should be restarted automatically.
+To do the tasks you need to use the tools provided like supervisord.

 First, you need to install supervisor in your virtualenv and generate a configuration file.